JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 ([`Kraskov`](@ref), [`KozachenkoLeonenko`](@ref), [`Zhu`](@ref) and [`ZhuSingh`](@ref))
 converge towards the true entropy value for increasing time series length.

-Entropies.jl also provides entropy estimators based on [order statistics](https://en.wikipedia.org/wiki/Order_statistic).
+ComplexityMeasures.jl also provides entropy estimators based on [order statistics](https://en.wikipedia.org/wiki/Order_statistic).
 These estimators are only defined for scalar-valued vectors, in this example, so we compute these estimates separately, and add these estimators ([`Vasicek`](@ref), [`Ebrahimi`](@ref),